considerations when installing and using arivis products with virtual machines.

 Data access

-Vision4D and VisionVR both make extensive use of just-in-time loading to enable the software to be RAM independent.
+arivis Pro makes extensive use of just-in-time loading to enable the software to be RAM independent.
 This means that for efficient processing the data should, as much as possible, be located as close the RAM and CPU as possible.
 VMs add an additional layer of separation between the physical hardware on which the data is stored and where it is processed and may therefore slow down read and write operations.
-The same holds for network storage.
+Any VM configuration for arivis should include a certain amount of storage that is both large enough to hold the temporary documents created during analysis, and as close to the VM as possible to reduce overheads in data reads and writes.

 Conclusions